ryan-l-robinson/Drupal-paragraphs-sidebar/README.md

 ## Overview

-This provides a base Drupal site that can function within [GitPod](https://gitpod.io).
+This provides a base Drupal site that can function within [GitPod](https://gitpod.io), with a demonstration of how to use a block view to show contact information in the sidebar of content.

 ## Usage